singularityhub/interface/docs/pages/plugins/globus.md

 ## Globus
-If you want to create a <a href="https://globus.org" target="_blank">Globus</a> endpoint, you can issue these commands after start to authenticate your container to access your endpoints:
+If you want to create a <a href="https://globus.org" target="_blank">Globus</a> endpoint, you can issue these commands after start to authenticate your container to access your endpoints.
+This first code is used to generate the endpoint:

 ```bash
 $ docker exec -it tunel bash /code/script/globus-create.sh
 ```

-If you want to update your tokens, a script is also provided.
+The second authorization is to generate refresh tokens for tunel itself!
+After you create the endpoint, issue these commands and restart the container.

 ```bash
 $ docker exec -it tunel python /code/script/update_tokens.py globus